 Vin won the Ford Frick Award placing him into Baseball's Hall Of Fame in 1982.

 His voice is a big part of my baseball memory banks.
-I hope he never retires.
-Can you imagine Dodger games without him?
+I can't imagine Dodger games without him?

 Return From Vin Scully To Baseball Articles